willpand/full-stack-open/README.md

 ## Progress

-Here's a snapshot of my progress through the course:
+Here's is my progress through the course so far:

 - [x] Part 0: Fundamentals of Web Apps
-- [x] Part 1: Introduction to React
+- [ ] Part 1: Introduction to React
-- [x] Part 2: Communicating with Server
+- [ ] Part 2: Communicating with Server
 - [ ] Part 3: Programming a Server with NodeJS and Express
 - [ ] Part 4: Testing Express Servers, User Administration
 - [ ] Part 5: Testing React Apps